bradygaster/downr/Server/wwwroot/posts/7.4-data-model-tests/index.md

 step: 5
 ---

-Well done!
-If you have made it this far, you've successfully set up a workflow that automatically trains your model on new commits.
-However, as with any well architected software application, we also require automated tests to be run to ensure that the application works as expected.
-Similarly, we can add tests to our model training workflow.
+If you've made it this far, you've successfully set up a workflow that automatically trains your model on new commits.

+However, as with any well-architected software application, automated tests are also required to ensure that the application works as expected.
+Thus, you can add tests to your model training workflow.

-There are two types of tests that we will be looking into today:
+There are two types of tests that you will learn about in this workshop:

-1. **Data validation tests** to ensure the integrity of our training data
+1. **Data validation tests** to ensure the integrity of your training data
-2. **Model tests** to validate the quality of our trained model
+2. **Model tests** to validate the quality of your trained model

 ### Data validation tests
-To train our model, we use a dataset that consists of several features, such as price, the year the car was made, milage and so forth.
-To ensure the quality of our model, it is important to validate that the data is sound.
-We may for example want to verify that the dataset does not contain any negative numbers or other invalid data points.
+To train a model, you use a dataset that consists of several features, such as price, the year the car was made, milage and so forth.

+To ensure the quality of our model, it's important to validate that the data is sound.
+You may, for example, want to verify that the dataset does not contain any negative numbers or other invalid data points.

-At our disposal, we have a `DataValidationsTests.cs` test class in the `DataTests` project (located under the `Tests` folder in the solutions explorer).
-This test class contains several tests that will ultimately verify our dataset.
+There is a `DataValidationsTests.cs` test class in the `DataTests` project (located under the `Tests` folder in the solutions explorer).
+This test class contains several tests that will ultimately verify your dataset.

-The first thing we would like to do is to set the correct path to our data (which will be located on the Azure FileShare as mentioned in previous steps).
+The first thing you need to do is set the correct path to your data (which will be located on the Azure FileShare as mentioned in previous steps).

-Replace the `TRAIN_DATA_FILEPATH` variable located in `DataValidationTests` with
+Replace the `TRAIN_DATA_FILEPATH` variable located in `DataValidationTests` with:

 ```
   private static string TRAIN_DATA_FILEPATH = @"/media/data/true_car_listings.csv";
 ```

-The next thing we would like to do is to implement the `Initialize` method.
-This method will be used to load the dataset using and convert all rows into an enumerable of `ModelInput`.
-Change the `Initialize` method to the following noted below.
-Please note the `Rows` private member variable that will be used in the tests.
+The next thing you need to do is implement the `Initialize` method.
+This method will be used to load the dataset and convert all rows into an enumerable of `ModelInput`.

+Change the `Initialize` method to the following code (note the `Rows` private member variable that will be used in the tests):

 ```
         private static IEnumerable<ModelInput> Rows;